zeyadahmed10/Arabic-MRC/README.md

   Train | Validation | Test
   ---|:---:|:---:
  76.8K | 9.6K | 9.6K

+ With 55% not-answered question and 45 answered for every split.
   ### Structure
   Arabic-SQuADv2.0 have same structure as SQuADv2.0 for consistency
   ![Data Strucutre](dataset.png)